 Subsidies are financial assistance from the Federal government to help you pay for health coverage or care.
 The amount of assistance you get is determined by your income and family size.
 There are two types of health insurance subsidies available through the Marketplace: the premium tax credit and the cost-sharing subsidy.

-The premium tax credit helps lower your monthly expenses.
+The premium tax credit helps lower your monthly premium expenses.
 This subsidy is available to people with family incomes between 100% and 400% of the poverty level who buy coverage through the Health Insurance Marketplace.
-These individuals and families will have to pay no more than 2.01% - 9.56% of their incomes for a mid-level plan (“silver”) premium.
+These individuals and families will have to pay no more than 2.07% - 9.83% of their incomes for a mid-level plan (“silver”) premium.
 Anything above that is paid by the government.
 The amount of your tax credit is based on the price of a silver plan in your area, but you can use your premium tax credit to purchase any Marketplace plan, including Bronze, Gold, and Platinum plans (these different types of plans are described below).
 You can choose to have your tax credit paid directly to the insurance company so that you pay less each month, or, you can decide to wait to get the tax credit in a lump sum when you do your taxes next year.
+KFF FAQs provide additional information about how premium tax credits work.

 Cost-sharing subsidies (also called “cost-sharing reductions”) help you with your costs when you use health care, like going to the doctor of having a hospital stay.
-These subsidies are only available to people purchasing their own insurance who make between 100% and 250% of the poverty level (and some Native Americans).
+These subsidies are only available to people purchasing their own insurance who make between 100% and 250% of the poverty level (enhanced cost sharing subsidies are available for Native Americans at somewhat higher income levels).
 If you qualify for a cost-sharing subsidy, you would need to sign up for a silver plan to take advantage of it.
 Unlike the premium tax credit (which can be used for other “metal levels”), cost-sharing subsidies only work with silver plans.
 With a cost-sharing subsidy, you still pay the same low monthly rate of silver plan, but you also pay less when you go to the doctor or have a hospital stay than you otherwise would.

 For more information, read the actuarial value question below.
 If you have more specific questions about your subsidy, you can consult our FAQ pages or contact an assister or navigator through Healthcare.gov or your state’s Marketplace.

-The Health Insurance Marketplace Calculator allows you to enter household income in terms of 2015 dollars or as a percent of the Federal poverty level.
-Household income includes incomes of the person who pays taxes, the spouse, and children, known as dependents on tax returns.
-For the purposes of the calculator, you should enter your best guess of what your income will be in 2015.
+The Health Insurance Marketplace Calculator allows you to enter household income in terms of 2021 dollars or as a percent of the Federal poverty level.
+Household income includes incomes of the person who pays taxes, the spouse, and, in some cases, children, known as dependents on tax returns.
+For the purposes of the calculator, you should enter your best guess of what your income will be in 2021.

-When you go to Healthcare.gov or your state’s Health Insurance Marketplace website, it will walk you through the steps to calculate your household income based on wages, salary, foreign income, interest, dividends, and Social Security.
+When you go to Healthcare.gov or your state’s Health Insurance Marketplace website, it will walk you through the steps to calculate your household income based on wages, interest, dividends, Social Security, and certain other income sources.
 The calculation does not include income from gifts, inheritance and some other income sources.
 For more information, see this table of what income sources to include or not include.

-Medicaid is a health insurance program (offered through a partnership between states and the Federal government) that helps with medical costs for some people who have limited income and resources.
+Medicaid is a comprehensive, free health insurance program (offered through a partnership between states and the Federal government) for people when they have limited income.
+Eligibility for Medicaid is based on your current income (vs eligibility for marketplace subsidies, which is based on your estimated total annual income for 2021.)
 Medicaid programs vary from state to state, but most health care services are covered at little or no cost.
 If you are eligible for Medicaid, then you would not be eligible for subsidies in the Marketplace and would instead need to sign up for Medicaid.

 The Health Insurance Marketplace Calculator takes into account whether or not your state has decided to expand Medicaid, so you can use this tool to estimate of your eligibility for Medicaid.
 Again, keep in mind that – even if your state did not expand Medicaid – you or some members of your family may still be eligible for Medicaid.
 To find out if you qualify for Medicaid, contact Healthcare.gov, your state’s Marketplace, or your state’s Medicaid program office for information about eligibility and enrollment.